Bagizagan Winery Samarkand: Wine Tasting Visit Guide

 What kind of visit this is

-For travelers, that changes the decision: you are choosing a structured Samarkand meal-and-cellar experience, not a long rural winery detour.
+For travelers, that changes the decision: you are choosing a structured Samarkand meal-and-tasting experience, not a long rural winery detour.

 When it is worth half a day